18F/acq-tech-presentations/tech-theory-time/virtual-machines/vm-presentation.md

 The host can still see everything, but in practice hosts generally don't peak into guests except to figure out problems.

+???

+Isolation is a huge deal here.
+It means that the guest can't compromise the host.
+That's a security benefit, but it's also an operational benefit - if the VM crashes, it doesn't take the host down with it.
+You're basically creating little isolated boxes of risk.

 ---

 ### Virtual machines / .white[the cloud]